Property Inventory Management

 Combined Smoke and Carbon Monoxide Alarms: Alarms that combine both smoke detection and CO alarm protection in one ceiling-mounted unit.
 This reduces costs and takes up less of your living space.

-In general, smoke alarms should be fixed to the ceiling in a circulation space, ie a hall or a landing, and carbon monoxide alarms should be positioned at head height, either on a wall or shelf, approximately 1 to 3 metres away from a potential source of carbon monoxide.
+Smoke alarms should be installed on the ceiling in circulation spaces like hallways or landings.
+Carbon monoxide alarms should be placed at head height on a wall or shelf, 1 to 3 meters from a potential CO source.

-The landlord is responsible for checking all smoke and co alarms are in the correct locations and working at the start of the tenancy.
-A good inventory company will detail the location and whether they are in working order within the inventory at the start of the tenancy.
+The landlord must check that all smoke and CO alarms are in the correct locations and working at the start of the tenancy.
+A good inventory company will document their placement and condition in the inventory report.
 No Letting Go carry spare smoke alarms and will replace a non working alarm where required.
 It is then the responsibility of the tenant to ensure they remain in working order throughout the tenancy.
 It is advisable to check them once a month.

 The regulations are not aimed at the following scenarios:-

-A landlord is considered to share accommodation with the tenant if they share an amenity such as a kitchen or living room.
+A landlord shares accommodation with a tenant if they both use amenities like a kitchen or living room.

 Landlords granting a right of occupation for a term of 7 years or more.